 food and nutrition in the development and

-breast and other cancers.
+prognosis of breast and other cancers.
 He has

-grants from the National Institutes of Health.
+led several research grants from the National Institutes of Health.
 Dr. Kushi is also is the

 second son of Michio and Aveline Kushi, the